dehengxu/LionSettings/README.md

-## LionSettings is a iOS System settings compatitable framework based on LlamaSettings project
+## LionSettings

 ### Introduction
-LionSettings based on LlamaSettings code.Add some features like:
+LionSettings is a iOS app settings compatitable framework based on LlamaSettings project which based on LlamaSettings code.Add some features like:

 1)Support use system "Settings.bundles" file in you apps.